Voice work/ On Camera

 Even though the Comic con and touring world is not quite back yet, Samantha and her Jem fan base are enjoying fan favorite releases of the Jem and The Holograms collectors Funko Pops, A brand new 35th anniversary Jem doll line from Hasbro and Integrity Toys and now the Truly outrageous Jem ReAction figures from Super7 released Spring of 2021

-More truly outrageous Jem and The Holograms collector items are in the works from Hasbro and Diamond Select Toys coming in fall 2021 and a follow up Remix dance project as a compliment to Hologram is in the works with multiple remix producers contributing
+More truly outrageous Jem and The Holograms collector items are in the works from Hasbro and Diamond Select Toys coming in fall 2021 and a follow up Remix dance project as a compliment to Hologram is available now for Pre-order with multiple remix producers contributing